The Return of Glasnevin to the Kilmacurragh Estate

 Many of Kilmacurragh’s historic plants are now in old age and in urgent need of propagation.
 Take for example Rhododendron arboreum ssp. delavayi, which was sent from Kew in 1898 and is the only known living plant raised from seeds collected by the famous French missionary and plant hunter, Père Jean Marie Delavay (1834-1895).
 The old Kilmacurragh tree flowered in 1904, the first recorded flowering of this species outside its native China.

-This is just one example; there are dozens of other historically important trees scattered throughout the arboretum and all of known, wild-sourced provenance.
+This is just one example; there are dozens of other historically important trees scattered throughout the gardens and all of known, wild-sourced provenance.
 Before these trees head into decline and are lost we have linked up with Dr Gerry Douglas at Kinsealy Research Centre, and initiated a propagation programme which to date had good results with many of Hooker’s veteran rhododendrons grown here.
 Older, more difficult subjects, especially those no longer producing extension growth will be propagated using tissue culture techniques at Kinsealy.

 Expeditions to China and Chile